seiszhang/ucerf3-etas-results/2020_04_27-ComCatM7p1_ci38457511_296p8DaysAfter_ShakeMapSurfaces/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/05/03 18:33:21 UTC, 5.8 days after the simulation start time and 302.6 days after the mainshock.
+Last updated at 2020/05/04 01:33:24 UTC, 6.1 days after the simulation start time and 10 months after the mainshock.

 Total matching ComCat events found: 3